tschaub/suite/docs/gettingstarted/source/builtindemos.rst

 The city of Medford, Oregon has generously shared some of their municipal data, including zoning, buildings, and parks.

 You can use GeoExplorer to view the included layers.
-Go to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer --> GeoExplorer Documentation` or select :guilabel:`GeoExplorer` from the Dashboard to load GeoExplorer.
-See the section on :ref:`composeyourmap` for information on adding  layers in GeoExplorer, or see the full GeoExplorer Documentation at :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer --> GeoExplorer Documentation` or :guilabel:`GeoExplorer Documentation` in the Dashboard.
+Select :guilabel:`GeoExplorer` from the Dashboard to load GeoExplorer.
+See the section on :ref:`composeyourmap` for information on adding layers in GeoExplorer, or see the full GeoExplorer Documentation by clicking :guilabel:`GeoExplorer Documentation` in the Dashboard.

 .. figure:: img/medford.png
    :align: center